angular/tsickle/README.md

 In general the goal is that you write valid TypeScript and Tsickle handles making it valid Closure Compiler code.

+## Warning: work in progress

+We already use tsickle within Google to minify our apps (including those using Angular), but we have less experience using tsickle with the various JavaScript builds that are seen outside of Google.

+We would like to make tsickle usable for everyone but right now if you'd like to try it you should expect to spend some time debugging and reporting bugs.

 ## Installation

 - Execute `npm i` to install the dependencies.